NikolaiRadke/Nokolino_diy/howto_compile/README.md

 1. Set the avarage talking interval in line 30 (10 for 10 minutes is preset).
 2. Set the volume in line 32.
 25 is recommended for NOKOlino, 22 for NOKOlina.
-3. Are you building NOKOlino on a Breadboard?
+3. Are you building NOKOlino on a breadboard?
 Set line 34.
 4. Select your voice set in line 37, 38 or 39.
 5. If you don't want any battery warnings, comment out line 63.